yogiearifin/contact-app/README.md

 - Looking good on mobile and desktop screen.
 - Drag and drop image upload.
 - Blazingly fast webapp powered by Vite.
-- Typesafe code powered by Typescript
+- Typesafe code powered by Typescript.
 - Now featuring some unit tests.

 ## How to Run the Project